-If you have other slightly older children, use their food fussiness to your advantage and give whatever they don’t want to eat to your baby (if they’re at the finger food stage that is).
-In the food experimenting stage babies will most likely give anything a try and then you won’t have to make an extra dinner – score!
-Extra bonus too if you have a dog – just let them munch up all the scraps off the floor, it saves yet another meal to put out AND you son’t have to sweep all the mess up!
+If you have other slightly older children, use their food fussiness to your advantage and give whatever they don’t want to eat to your baby.
+In the food experimenting stage, babies will most likely give anything a try and then you won’t have to make an extra dinner – score!
+Added bonus too if you have a dog – just let them munch up all the scraps off the floor; it saves yet another meal to put out AND you won’t have to clean all the mess up!

 This post was originally published on 28 June 2017.